J. D. Salinger: Early life

 Jerome David Salinger was born in Manhattan, New York City, on January 1, 1919.
-His father, Sol Salinger, traded in Kosher cheese, and was from a family of Lithuanian-Jewish descent from Russian Empire.
+His father, Sol Salinger, traded in kosher cheese, and was from a family of Lithuanian-Jewish descent from the Russian Empire.
 Sol's father was the rabbi for Adath Jeshurun Congregation in Louisville, Kentucky.

 Salinger's mother, Marie (née Jillich), was born in Atlantic, Iowa, of German, Irish, and Scottish descent, "but changed her first name to Miriam to appease her in-laws" and considered herself Jewish after marrying Salinger's father.
-Salinger did not learn that his mother was not of Jewish ancestry until just after he celebrated his Bar Mitzvah.
+Salinger did not learn that his mother was not of Jewish ancestry until just after he celebrated his bar mitzvah.
 He had one sibling, an older sister, Doris (1912–2001).

 In his youth, Salinger attended public schools on the West Side of Manhattan.
 In 1932, the family moved to Park Avenue, and Salinger enrolled at the McBurney School, a nearby private school.
 Salinger had trouble fitting in and took measures to conform, such as calling himself Jerry.
 His family called him Sonny.
 At McBurney, he managed the fencing team, wrote for the school newspaper and appeared in plays.
 He "showed an innate talent for drama," though his father opposed the idea of his becoming an actor.
 His parents then enrolled him at Valley Forge Military Academy in Wayne, Pennsylvania.
 Salinger began writing stories "under the covers [at night], with the aid of a flashlight".
 He was the literary editor of the class yearbook, Crossed Sabres, and participated in the glee club, aviation club, French club, and the Non-Commissioned Officers Club.

-Salinger's Valley Forge 201 file says he was a "mediocre" student, and his recorded IQ between 111 and 115 was slightly above average.
+Salinger's Valley Forge Military Personnel File says he was a "mediocre" student, and his recorded IQ between 111 and 115 was slightly above average.
 He graduated in 1936.
 Salinger started his freshman year at New York University in 1936.
 He considered studying special education but dropped out the following year.
 His father urged him to learn about the meat-importing business, and he went to work at a company in Vienna and Bydgoszcz, Poland.
 Salinger was disgusted by the slaughterhouses and decided to pursue a different career.
 This disgust and his rejection of his father likely influenced his vegetarianism as an adult.

 In late 1938, Salinger attended Ursinus College in Collegeville, Pennsylvania, and wrote a column called "skipped diploma", which included movie reviews.
 He dropped out after one semester.
 In 1939, Salinger attended the Columbia University School of General Studies in Manhattan, where he took a writing class taught by Whit Burnett, longtime editor of Story magazine.
 According to Burnett, Salinger did not distinguish himself until a few weeks before the end of the second semester, at which point "he suddenly came to life" and completed three stories.
 Burnett told Salinger that his stories were skillful and accomplished, accepting "The Young Folks," a vignette about several aimless youths, for publication in Story.
 Salinger's debut short story was published in the magazine's March–April 1940 issue.
 Burnett became Salinger's mentor, and they corresponded for several years.